Pyrdacor/Ambermoon/Files/Overview.md

 which contains the names of the 10 savegames and the information which of them is the last played savegame for the continue game option.

+## Important notes

+The original seems to omit loading of some 3D archives if you switch from one 3D map to another one.
+Even if you change from a map in 2Map_data.amb to one in 3Map_data.amb or vice versa.
+This only affect the airship in the original and there it is secured that both the 2XX files and the 3XX files contain all graphics and info for those maps.
+But it might cause problems in mods.
+Ambermoon Advanced had some issues as I wanted to save space and divided maps to the 2XX and 3XX range.

+So it can happen that a map in 3Map_data.amb actually uses data from 2Lab_data.amb, 2Objects3D.amb and 2Overlay3D.amb instead of the 3XX versions.
+Especially when you teleport from a map in 2Map_data.amb to this map.
+Then you have to ensure that all used graphics and labdata sub-files are present in the 2XX version as well, otherwise the graphics are messed up or the game crashes.